"The Grim, my dear, the Grim! The giant, spectral dog that haunts churchyards! My dear boy, it is an omen -- the worst omen -- of death!"

-- Ron says his Uncle Bilius saw The Grim and died 24 hours later (PA6).
+Ron says that his Uncle Bilius saw The Grim and died 24 hours later (PA6).

-- During a Quidditch match, Sirius Black in his Animagus dog form shows up in the topmost bleachers and frightens Harry, who believes he is haunted by The Grim.
-As the Dementors swoop towards Black, Harry falls 50 feet from his broomstick and ends up in the hospital wing (PA9).
+During a Quidditch match, Sirius Black shows up in his animagus dog form in the topmost bleachers and frightens Harry, who believes he is being haunted by The Grim (PA9).

-- British folklore has a long history of spectral black dogs, including one called the Padfoot, which is Sirius's Marauder nickname.
-Others include the Barghest of Yorkshire and Black Shuck of East Anglia, as well as the Gytrash and the Churchyard Beast.
-Probably the most famous giant hound on the lonely moors is Arthur Conan Doyle's story "The Hound of the Baskervilles" featuring Sherlock Holmes. source: Wikipedia
+British folklore has a long history of spectral black dogs, including one called the Padfoot, which is Sirius's Marauder nickname.
+Others include the Barghest of Yorkshire and Black Shuck of East Anglia, as well as the Gytrash (CS/g) and the Churchyard Beast.
+Probably the most famous giant hound on the lonely moors is Arthur Conan Doyle's story "The Hound of the Baskervilles" featuring Sherlock Holmes.
+(Wikipedia)

 From Mysterious Britain: